tnkteja/lamps/README.md

 #install the apache2 server
 sudo apt-get install apache2
 ```
+[13] has a comprehensive list  of server management control panels.

 ## Apache2
 Setting up virtual hosting for your server
 Setting up the apache server to setup the https for your server.